 Business owners and freelancers are used to the feast or famine nature of inconsistent income.
 Keeping costs low isn’t just an option -- it’s a must.

-Lili has built a checking account product designed to be freelancer-friendly.
+Lili has built a checking account product designed to be freelancer and small business friendly.
 It offers great expense management, tax savings, and reporting features.
-And its Standard account comes with no monthly fee.
+And its Basic account comes with no monthly fee.

-But does Lili offer enough freelancer-specific features that you should consider switching from your current business checking provider?
+But does Lili offer enough small business-specific features that you should consider switching from your current business checking provider?
 Let’s find out.

 - Helpful expense categorization and reporting tools